bindulaxminarayan/TaskManagerSpringBoot/README.md

 Compile and execute Unit Tests: mvn clean verify
 Start the application: mvn spring-boot:run

+# How to run in Docker container
+From the root directly, run the below commands mvn clean package - This creates a jar file in the target folder docker build -t taskmanager . - This creates a docker image to run docker run -d -p 8080:8080 taskmanager - This runs the docker image

+Note: The application will be available at http://localhost:8080

 # API Endpoints Supported:

 ## Create a task